 Listed below are some of the major events and speaker series.
 To see all upcoming events — including art gallery exhibits, musical performances, theatre productions, lectures, and much more — visit the main Carthage calendar.

-Spring Family Weekend
+Homecoming and Family Weekend

 Fine Arts at Carthage